Comparison guide

 |---|---|---|

-| Group expense splitting | Excellent | Useful, but not the main focus |
+| Collaborative group expense ledger | Excellent | Not the main model |

 | One running balance per person | Available through balances | Core product idea |